0xbk/dev-env/README.md

 ## Workflow

-The workflow creates and publishes the vagrant box to [HashiCorp's Vagrant Cloud](https://app.vagrantup.com/0xbk/boxes/dev-env) using a self-hosted runner.
+The workflow creates and publishes the vagrant box to [Vagrant Cloud](https://app.vagrantup.com/0xbk/boxes/dev-env) using a self-hosted runner.
 Configuration of the runner on your local machine is done with the following steps:

 1. Ensure all [Requirements](#requirements) have been installed.
 1. Add the Git Bash `bin` directory as the __first entry__ to the __system environment variable__ named  `Path`.